-Raised in the mountains of New Hampshire, Samantha headed west to Stanford University where she earned her BA in English with Humanities Honors.
-From there she moved to Japan where she taught English as a Second Language to doctors, medical students and “mikan” (Japanese citrus) farmers for a year before backpacking through rural China.
-Back in the US, Samantha discovered her desire to write and make films while teaching high school English and directing theater in Crystal Springs, Mississippi through the Mississippi Teacher Corps; during her teaching tenure, she also served as English Department chair and earned her MA in Secondary Education at the University of Mississippi.
+Raised in the mountains of New Hampshire, Samantha headed west to Stanford University where she earned her BA in English with Humanities Honors with a gap year teaching English in Japan and backpacking through rural China.
+Back in the US, Samantha discovered her passion for collaborative storytelling on stage+screen as a process for awakening empathy, building teams across lines of difference, addressing injustice, and inspiring visions of positive change while teaching in rural Mississippi through the Mississippi Teacher Corps, during which she also earned her MA in Secondary Education (University of Mississippi).

 Returning to the Bay Area, Samantha joined the team at KQED TV9, San Francisco’s PBS station, to launch the KQED Media Education Project and Independent Film Initiative in her roles as Educational Services Coordinator and New Program Development Director.
 Samantha then headed to film school where she interned with HBO Films, the Sundance/NHK International Filmmaker Program, and the American Pavilion at the Cannes Film Festival.

 As an independent filmmaker, Samantha has produced one feature and several short films.
 Her production clients have included Stanford University Center on Longevity, The Prospect Park Alliance, Hannah Senesh Community Day School, The Hootenanny Art House, and VIA/Volunteers in Asia.